openmv/openmv-doc/docs/_sources/library/omv.display.spidisplay.rst.txt

     ``triple_buffer`` If True then makes updates to the screen non-blocking at the cost of 3X the display size in RAM.
 This is on by default for OpenMV Cam boards with SDRAM.

+    ``controller`` Pass the controller chip class here to initialize it along with the display.

     ``backlight`` specify a backlight controller module to use.
 By default the backlight will be controlled via a GPIO pin.